Rednight972/FGS-World-Rebalance/README.md

 *Eos Station* is at the center of system

-It's the main Trading Hub where you can buy everything **except Gravity & Reactor components**
+It's the main Trading Hub where you can buy everything **except Gravity, Reactor components**

 And the only host of *Type One Energy* (**Uranium supplier**) and *Nariman Dynamics* (**Ammo, Guidance System and Zonechips supplier**)